ebu/pi-list/README.md

 ### Quick-start

-If you have all the tools needed, a quick way to start right away is:
+If you meet all the pre-requisites, a quick way to start right away is:

 ```
 git clone
 git submodule update --init --recursive
 ```

 To run cmake, you can do: